New Zealand First: Foundation

 In June 1992, Winston Peters, a former Minister of Māori Affairs in the National Party government of Jim Bolger, was told that he would not be allowed to run for another term as National Party Member of Parliament for Tauranga in the 1993 election.
 Peters had previously been dismissed from the Cabinet in 1991, after he publicly criticised National's economic policy, colloquially dubbed Ruthanasia.
 Spearheaded by Minister of Finance Ruth Richardson, National arguably had gone beyond the extensive deregulation started by the New Zealand Labour Party in the 1980s, enacting widespread austerity and slashing benefits in the Mother of All Budgets of 1991.
 The budget cut spending on many of the welfare state institutions established in the 1930s by the First Labour Government.
 The unemployment benefit was cut by $14.00 a week, sickness benefit by $27.04, families benefit by $25.00 to $27.00 and universal payments for family benefits were completely abolished.
 After the death of protectionist former Prime Minister Robert Muldoon – who resigned from his Tamaki constituency in protest – Peters became Ruthanasia's leading opponents, and National's most prominent dissenter.

 By late 1991, the National Party had become the most unpopular governing party since the Great Depression, with one poll result putting them as low as 22%.
 After his sacking, Peters decided to capitalise on National's unpopularity.
 On 19 March 1993, Peters resigned from the National Party.
 He also resigned from Parliament, triggering a by-election in his electorate on 17 April 1993 in which he stood as an independent, winning with 90.8% of votes due to neither Labour nor National running a candidate.
 On 18 July 1993, shortly before the writs were issued for that year's general election, Peters formed New Zealand First as a political grouping.
 At the time of its formation, New Zealand First's policy platform was broadly conservative and reactionary in that it opposed both Labour and National, the major centre-left and centre-right parties respectively.
 Peters claimed to be reviving National policies from which the Bolger government had departed.

-Variably dubbed a social conservative, economic nationalist, or right-wing populist, Peters' rise was fueled by the enormous financial changes New Zealand underwent during the 1980s and 90s, during which time the economy was thoroughly deregulated by both the Labour Party and the National Party.
+Variably dubbed a social conservative, economic nationalist, or right-wing populist, Peters' rise was fuelled by the enormous financial changes New Zealand underwent during the 1980s and 90s, during which time the economy was thoroughly deregulated by both the Labour Party and the National Party.
 A fierce opponent of both neoliberalism and progressivism, Peters gained support from both National Party and Labour voters disenchanted with the support of both parties for economic liberalisation.
 As Peters was a Māori conservative, he gained strong support particularly from socially conservative Māori voters who had voted Labour consistently until they began enforcing neoliberal policies, colloquially called Rogernomics.
 The party was soon widely regarded as having a distinct Māori character or even being "pro-Māori".